-The Azure Card replaced the voucher system for the provision of weekly funds to asylum seekers in the UK.
-In addition to the tiny amount people are asked to live off with these cards, capped at £35 a week, they greatly restrict both where and on what people can spend their money, as the card can only be used in certain shops.
+The Aspen Card replaced the voucher system for the provision of weekly funds to asylum seekers in the UK.
+In addition to the tiny amount people are asked to live on, with these cards, capped at £35 a week, they greatly restrict both where and on what people can spend their money, as the card can only be used in certain shops.
 They also prevent asylum seekers from saving money and so obtaining even basic essentials as a pair of shoes or a winter coat becomes near impossible.
 Other problems people report facing with these cards include stigmatisation, including humiliating treatment from cashiers and members of the public, and having their money unfairly reduced by the Home Office without warning.
 There have also been many reports of the card not working at all and card users have to go home without food.
-The Azure Card system plays a central role in restricting and destabilising the lives and autonomy of asylum seekers in the UK.
+The Aspen Card system plays a central role in restricting and destabilising the lives and autonomy of asylum seekers in the UK.

 This Guardian article was published 5 years ago but a lot of the complaints still occur.